Murder of Lindsay Hawker: Tatsuya Ichihashi

 Ichihashi had no previous convictions, but he had been the subject of an allegation of "theft and injury" six years before Hawker's death.
 He had allegedly assaulted a man on the street during a robbery, but the matter had been settled out of court.
 Ichihashi had been in a stable, year-long relationship with a Japanese woman at the time of Hawker's killing.
-Police described him as a loner with an obsession for physical fitness; he regularly attended a gym and cycled 25 kilometres a day.
-He also had an interest in violent manga, which some reporters linked to the case.
+Police described him as a loner with an obsession for physical fitness; he regularly attended a gym and cycled 25 kilometres a day, which some reporters linked to the case.

 Meeting

 Hawker told her boyfriend in England how she met Ichihashi in an e-mail message.
-Four days before she died, Ichihashi approached Hawker during her train journey home from work.
+Five days before she died, Ichihashi approached Hawker during her train journey home from work.
 He at first said Hawker was his English teacher (she was not) and then asked her to confirm that.
 Ichihashi chased her as she cycled home and asked for a glass of water when she arrived.
 Hawker felt sorry for him and allowed him inside her flat, but showed him to her two flatmates as a precaution.
 Once inside, Ichihashi drew a picture of her and signed it with his name, telephone number and e-mail address.
-The pair agreed to meet for an English lesson at a cafe four days later, which was permitted by the Nova school.
+The pair agreed to meet for an English lesson at a cafe five days later, which was permitted by the Nova school.